mitra42/webForth/DESIGN.md

 * I/O
 * Async
 * Token threaded
+* Integrating Javascript into Forth
 * Orthogonality and likely changes
+* CREATE DOES>
+* Epromability
+* Earlier version notes

 #### Based on eForth but not quite same
 This system is based on C.H.
 Ting's eForth,